 Note that this operating guide is based on the use of analogue voice repeaters.
 Different proedures apply for television and digital modes.

-Click here to view useful D-Star information from the South Yorkshire Repeater Group with details of how to use GB7YD
+Click here to view useful D-Star information from the South Yorkshire Repeater Group with details of how to use the mode.

 (above) Why Repeaters?

 (below) Repeater Block Diagram